techidaily/site-win11-tips/source/_posts/guide-to-restore-connection-with-vanished-ubisoft-launcher.md

 ## 8\.
 Reinstall Ubisoft Connect

  Reinstalling Ubisoft Connect is a widely confirmed solution for the “Unable to Find the Ubisoft Game Launcher” error.
-To reinstall that gaming client, uninstall it via the Control Panel as instructed within this[guide about uninstalling Windows software](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) .
+To reinstall that gaming client, uninstall it via the Control Panel as instructed within this [guide about uninstalling Windows software](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) .
 You’re given the option to keep or preserve games installed with the client when uninstalling Ubisoft Connect.

 ![The Programs and Features uninstaller applet](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/programs-and-feaures-applet.jpg)

- After uninstalling the gaming client, go to this[Ubisoft site](https://ubisoftconnect.com/en-GB/) .
+ After uninstalling the gaming client, go to this [Ubisoft site](https://ubisoftconnect.com/en-GB/) .
 Click the**Download for PC** button on that age.
 Open Explorer and the folder in which your browser software downloads files; then double-click the**UbisoftConnectInstaller.exe** file to open the Ubisoft Connect installer, and go through the gaming client’s setup wizard to reinstall Ubisoft Connect.

  It’s also recommended to disable antivirus software while reinstalling Ubisoft Connect.
 So, temporarily turn off the Windows Security or third-party antivirus protection, as discussed in resolution six, before opening the Ubisoft Connect installer.
 Then restore the antivirus shield after reinstalling.